Zendesk

 }

-8. By the end of the integration you should have 2 ids (Custom field and webhook secret) to share with the Usizy team.
+11. By the end of the integration you should have the webhook secret, to share with the Usizy team.